Since ancient times, people have used oils to condition, heal and treat skin disorders.

 INSIDE OR OUT - HOW DOES SKIN BECOME DEHYDRATED?

 Skin dehydration is very rarely from not drinking enough water.
-In most cases where your skin is dehydrated due to lack of water consumption you would be experiencing systemic symptoms beyond the scope of this discussion.
+In most cases if your skin is dehydrated due to lack of water consumption you would be experiencing systemic symptoms beyond the scope of this discussion.
+That said, skin become dehydrated at the surface.

-Of course, these things occur more often in a harsh, dry climates than in humid ones but it also happens as we age due to a progressive reduction in epidermal barrier functions.
-Thankfully, It is possible to actually help maintain, heal and restore a healthy epidermal skin barrier by applying nutrient dense plant oils with the right properties, in the RIGHT WAY!!
+Thankfully, It is possible to actually help maintain, heal and restore healthy skin by applying nutrient dense plant oils with the right properties, in the RIGHT WAY!!

 PROPERTIES OF PLANT OILS: OCCLUSIVE + EMOLLIENT + HUMECTANT